Socialight-io/socialight-charts/README.md

 Run `grunt serve:dist` for the production enviorment

-These will load a basic demo page that should display examples of the different types of charts
+A basic demo page should load and display examples of the different types of supported charts